-This is a multi-investigator program project grant from the National Institutes of Health (NIH) that seeks to provide a broader understanding of the mechanisms of Staphylococcus aureus (S. aureus) biofilm development and dispersal, and how these processes interface with the host immune response.
+This is a newly funded multi-investigator program project grant from the National Institutes of Health (NIH) that seeks to provide a broader understanding of the mechanisms of S. aureus biofilm development and dispersal, and how these processes interface with the host immune response.

 Bacterial infections remain a constant source of morbidity and, depending on the causative agent, can result in significant mortality rates.
 For the past ten years, my laboratory has investigated various aspects related to bacterial infections in the brain.
 In particular, we have developed a mouse model of abscess formation in the brain caused by S. aureus, an organism that is acquiring resistance to multiple antibiotics at an alarming rate.
 These infections can arise from many sources, the most common of which is the spread of bacteria from another site of infection in the body, i.e. lung or heart, into the brain.
 Other means by which bacteria can gain access to the brain is through chronic sinus, tooth, or middle ear infections.
 The latter situation places children at risk due to the high incidence of ear infections in this patient population.
 If we are able to decipher the complex interplay between S. aureus and the immune response in the brain this information could lead to the development of novel therapeutic approaches to stop/interfere with bacterial growth in the brain.
 Brain abscesses are especially serious because individuals suffering from these infections typically experience long-term side effects that endure throughout life, which can include seizures, mental decline, and/or paralysis.
 Therefore, therapies aimed at reducing the extent of brain damage following infection could lead to significant improvements in clinical outcomes and quality of life for patients recovering from brain abscesses.